-Gyumri has always been famous with its craftsmen and it is no surprise that it has been known as “City of Crafts”.
+Gyumri has always been recognized for its artisans, so it is no surprise that it has become distinctively known as the City of Crafts.

 During the Alexandrapol era, the primary source of income and skill revolved around creative handiwork.
 In 1839, many families from Karin moved to Alexandrapol, which introduced a new variety of crafts to the people inhabiting the city.
 In the middle of the 19th century, the city had twenty-eight guilds and over 2,600 craftsmen.
 During this time, the number of artistic techniques reached the hundreds.

 The crafts were distributed within the city by district and displayed on the streets.
 Located between Bezbend and Mali Maidans Streets was a well-known craft market which people called “Cհorsu”.

 The most widespread craftsmen were masons, wallers, carpenters, blacksmiths, coppersmiths, goldsmiths, tinmen, etc. These positions were predominantly held by men, while women focused on needle-work, sewing, and carpet-making.